rmr/sts2-charts/README.md

-# Silicom STS1,STS2,STS3 PTP PCI card SRO usage
+# ICE driver for the E810-C

-This is a repository of the helm charts needed to use the STS2 card from Silicom in the Openshift cluster environment.
+This is a repository of the helm charts needed to use the newer ICE out of tree driver source in the Openshift cluster environment.

+`feature.node.kubernetes.io/custom-intel.e810-c.devices=true`

 ## Notes
-    * Installed to sts-silicom namespace.
+    * Installed to namespace.
+    * Deploy sts-silicom-operator bundle
     * Special Resource Operator version 4.9 is used.

 ## Prerequisites

-### NFD configuration
-This CR will configure NFD to label the nodes with the STS1, STS2, STS3
-- feature.node.kubernetes.io/pci-0200_8086_1591_1374_02d0.present
-- feature.node.kubernetes.io/pci-0200_8086_1591_1374_02de.present
-- feature.node.kubernetes.io/pci-0200_8086_1591_1374_02d8.present

-`oc apply -f cr/nfd/nfd_cr.yaml`

 ### SRO

-Within the cr/sro directory, there is a file `setup.sh`.
-This is used to create and tear down the SRO for 4.9.
+Create and tear down the SRO for 4.9.

+`make sro-bundle`

+### STS Operator bundle

+Create and tear down the sts bundle operator.

-`make sro-setup`
+`make operator-bundle`

-#### STS discover daemon
-After the SRO has build and deployed the drivercontainer, the sts-discovery daemonset will be deployed to the nodes with the card, and label the nodes accordingly.
-Use labels to add the correct field values to the StsConfig CR (example: cr/sts/stsconfig-gm.yaml)

-`
-iface.sts.silicom.com/enp2s0f0=down
-iface.sts.silicom.com/enp2s0f1=down
-iface.sts.silicom.com/enp2s0f2=down
-iface.sts.silicom.com/enp2s0f3=down
-iface.sts.silicom.com/enp2s0f4=down
-iface.sts.silicom.com/enp2s0f5=down
-iface.sts.silicom.com/enp2s0f6=down
-iface.sts.silicom.com/enp2s0f7=down
-`

 ## Usage